baileysostek/CS536/README.md

 npm start
 ```

 You should then be able to visit `localchost:3000` in your browser and see the client running.
-If you make changes in the `App.js` file, you should see them reflected.
+If you make changes in the `App.tsx` file, you should see them reflected.

 # Clean :video_game: